 Sun Amenity Kitamoto Camp Field and outdoor activity center is ideal for an inexpensive camping experience.
-Just 500 yen for the night – one coin camping!
+It is just 500 yen for the night until April 2024 when the price is going up.
+But you can still do one coin camping during the day!
 Open all year round, but it is particularly scenic in spring with cherry blossoms and ‘hanadaikon’, a flowering plant similar to bluebells.
 Furthermore, the camp is located close to several cherry blossom viewing locations including one of Japan’s five great sakura.
 Moreover, it is a Forest Therapy base, part of the only registered Forest Therapy site in all of Saitama Prefecture.

 Kitamoto Camp Field

 On my way to Takao Sakura park sometime toward the end of March (cherry blossom season is a blur), I was accosted by a blast of pink as I glanced left to secure the safety of a parking lot entrance.
 Intrigued, on the drive home I drove by it as slowly as I could.
 Thankfully I was successful in eying part of the name of the location and committed it to memory.